thegoodparty/Voter-file-ETL/README.md

 You must reload configuration on the postgres server after.

-Copy .env file and update with your DATABASE_URL and AWS variables.
+Copy .env file and update with your DATABASE_URL and other variables.

 ```
 cp .env.example .env